Arin0402/Arin0402/README.md

 # 💫 About Me:
 Hey!
 Myself Arin Goyal.
-I am a software undergrad pursuing B. Tech in Computer Science and Engineering. <br>I like to explore new domains and learn new things.
+I am a software undergrad pursuing B. Tech in Computer Science and Engineering from JECRC, Jaipur.
+I am currently working as an intern at Autodesk. <br>I like to explore new domains and learn new things.
 I love problem solving as engineering is all about problem solving and seeing things from different perspective :)<br>

 ## 🌐 Socials: